 There are plenty of other situations where people have been cheated out of life insurance benefits they believe should be rightfully theirs.
 Some common examples cited by our clients include:

 - A grandfather tells the family he has changed his life insurance beneficiary to his newborn (sole) grandchild.
 After Grandpa passes, the life insurance company says that the paperwork to change the designated beneficiary was not fully completed and so the original beneficiary will get the money.

 - When Rudy gets a divorce from Sandra, the terms of the final divorce decree says he must keep paying premiums on his life insurance policy and make sure Sandra remains the beneficiary, in order to provide his ex-wife with a measure of financial security in her old age.
 Rudy keeps paying for the insurance, but he changes the beneficiary to his new wife when he remarries.

 - Mrs. Goddard has been living in a nursing home for just over a year when she dies.
 She had a mild dementia in her later years.
 After her death, her adult children discover that, only a few weeks earlier, the beneficiary for Mrs. Goddard’s life insurance policy was changed to her nursing home caretaker.

 We’ll tell you this straight out: challenging a life insurance beneficiary designation is hard.
 An insurance policy is a contract between the insured person and the issuing company, and it is rare that a third party can muster the proof to show that the beneficiary is the wrong one.
 Unlike a will, a life insurance settlement does not go through probate, so there is no automatic court scrutiny document.
-Writing to the insurance company will accomplish nothing.
-The only way to change the beneficiary after the policyholder dies is through the courts.

 However, sometimes there are sufficient grounds to proceed with a case: